fajarnadril/Project-Stir/README.md

 ├── Project-Stir                      # In this Folder, containing all the Unity project files, to be opened by a Unity Editor
    ├── ...
    ├── Assets                         #  In this Folder, it contains all our code, assets, scenes, etcwas not automatically created by Unity
-      ├── 2D
+      ├── ...
-      ├── 3rdParty                   # In this folder, there are several packages that you must add via Unity Package Manager ├── Scenes                     # In this folder, there are several unity scenes ├── ....
+      ├── 3rdParty                   # In this folder, there are several packages that you must add via Unity Package Manager ├── Scenes                     # In this folder, there are scenes.
+You can open these scenes to play the game via Unity ├── ....
    ├── ...